buildwithhusnain/blogme/README.md

 ### For Content Creators

 1. **Admin Access**: Log in to the admin panel at `/admin/`
-2. **Create Blogs**: Add new blog posts through the admin interface
+2. **Create Blogs**: Add new blog posts using the markdown editor
+3. **Markdown Writing**: Use markdown syntax for rich formatting (headings, lists, code, tables)
+4. **Live Preview**: Preview your content in real-time while editing
-3. **Manage Content**: Edit, publish/unpublish, or delete existing blogs
+5. **Manage Content**: Edit, publish/unpublish, or delete existing blogs
-4. **Author Assignment**: Blogs are automatically assigned to the logged-in user
+6. **Author Assignment**: Blogs are automatically assigned to the logged-in user

 ## 🔧 Configuration